 Having settled on your ideal solution to this problem, take some time now to clarify this vision on paper.

 Identify the support, skills, knowledge, and tools you currently have at your disposal that will help you to successfully overcome this problem.
 These are your resources.
 If you find that you are lacking in some of these areas, then you may need to regroup and update your skills or knowledge to help you deal with this problem more effectively.
 Or you may simply need to obtain the help and support of a new group of people who can guide you through this problem in a more proactive and efficient way.

 Now that you have the necessary skills, knowledge, support, and tools you need to overcome this problem successfully, your next step is to draw up your plan of action.

 As previously discussed, it is important to be flexible with your actions and to take into consideration all the drawbacks and potential pitfalls of these steps.

 In order to minimize the possibilities of getting stuck, it is critical that you outline three alternative plans of action.
-If Plan A works out, than that’s great.
-However, if it fails miserably, than you still have Plan B and C at your disposal.
+If Plan A works out, then that’s great.
+However, if it fails miserably, then you still have Plan B and C at your disposal.